 In order to reduce costs, RAP may pull back outstanding vouchers for applicants searching for housing that have not yet resulted in an executed HAP contract.

-If a family's voucher expires (120 days) and the family fails to submit a request for approval of tenancy for an eligible unit or the request has been denied by RAP, the family will be terminated from the program.
+If a family's voucher expires (120 days) and the family fails to submit a request for approval of tenancy for an eligible unit or the request has been denied, RAP will require the family to reapply for assistance.